Hand-drawn animation film

 21 minutes, 2020

-The hand-drawn animation film has derived from my research into the (non-) memory of the Kazakh famine, 1930 - 1933.
+The hand-drawn animation film is derived from my research into the (non-)memory of the Kazakh famine, 1930 - 1933.
 Caused by the Soviet policies of collectivisation, the famine was an event of such extremity that it shattered the very foundations of Kazakh nomadic society, making it easier to Sovietise the region.

-I began by drawing by hand, responding to memoirs of survivors, through which process I came to make a 21-minute long film.
+I began by drawing by hand, responding to survivors' memoirs, through which process I made a 21-minute-long film.
 The film is structured like a non-linear oneiric narrative.
 It reworks two memoirs by Kazakh writers Gafu Kairbekov and Gabit Musrepov on their encounters with famine victims.
-It explores limits of empathy and resonances of fear, asking how we remember the catastrophic event and those who perished.
-What remains in the collective memory when evidence is erased and stories are silenced?
+It explores the limits of empathy and resonances of fear, asking how we remember the catastrophic event and those who perished.
+What remains in the collective memory when evidence is erased, and stories are silenced?

 Throughout the film, the focus remains on the subtle boundary between animal and human and between human and non-human.
 As it explores the relationship between image, sound and text, it aims to construct a counter-narrative or a space for resistance to the dominant ideological narratives of the Soviet cultural production it references.